 Early – Mid-October: Clingmans Dome Road, The Blue Ridge Parkway, or The Foothills Parkway.

 Mid-October – Early November: Cades Cove and Newfound Gap Road (U.S. 441) **Expect the longest traffic delays in these areas.
-If you are looking for a little less crowded area to enjoy the show during this time a couple of scenic drives can be found at the Roaring Fork Motor Nature Trail or The Blue Ridge Parkway.
+If you are looking for a little less crowded area to enjoy the show during this time a couple of scenic drives can be found.
+We recommend the Roaring Fork Motor Nature Trail or The Blue Ridge Parkway.

 If you want to hit the trails some suggested hikes include: The Appalachian Trail, Inspiration Point on Alum Cave Trail, Oconaluftee River Trail, Look Rock Tower, and Sutton Ridge Overlook.